EMN - Enlightenment Media News - Benevolent News Presented With Love

 Cart

-We’ve all seen prescription medications advertised on TV –now, they are rampant – but prior to 1986 those TV ads didn’t even exist – and that’s the way it should be again.
-I maintain that as a matter of our public health and welfare commercials for prescription medications should be banned from television.
+We’ve all seen prescription medications advertised on TV –now, they are rampant – but before 1986 those TV ads didn’t even exist – and that’s the way it should be again.
+I maintain that, as a matter of our public health and welfare, commercials for prescription medications should be banned from television.

 The Nielsen Co. estimates there are an average of 80 drug ads every hour of every day on American television.
-Direct to the consumer advertising for prescription medications on which over $4B / year is spent – has NO place on television – just as is the case with cigarette advertising.
+Direct-to-consumer advertising for prescription medications, on which over $4B / year is spent, has NO place on television – just as is the case with cigarette advertising.

 Consider just some of the impacts of this advertising: